 Health benefits are an essential part of any benefits plan.
 However, traditional group health insurance plans often don’t provide the flexibility your employees need.
 Thankfully, there are alternatives to group health coverage, such as cafeteria plans, health stipends, and health reimbursement arrangements (HRAs).

-An HRA is a formal health benefit that enables you to reimburse your employees for their qualifying medical expenses with pre-tax dollars.
+An HRA is a formal health benefit that enables you to reimburse your employees for their qualifying medical expenses tax-free.
 Simply set monthly or annual allowances for your employees and approve their eligible expenses for reimbursement.

 Three of the most popular HRAs are the:

-Employees can get reimbursed for the qualifying expenses that matter most to them, such as individual health insurance premiums, vision benefits, dental insurance premiums, and out-of-pocket medical expenses with an HRA.
+With a QSEHRA or ICHRA, you can reimburse employees for the qualifying expenses that matter most to them, such as individual health insurance premiums, vision benefits, dental insurance premiums, and out-of-pocket medical expenses.
+With a GCHRA, you can supplement your existing group health insurance policy to help employees pay for out-of-pocket expenses.

-HRAs are vendor-agnostic solutions because they allow your employees to choose the health insurance plans, services, and products that works best for them.
-However, your employees must have individual insurance that meets minimum essential coverage (MEC) under an ICHRA, and must be participating in a group health insurance policy to be eligible for a GCHRA.
+HRAs are vendor-agnostic solutions because they allow your employees to choose the health insurance plans, services, and products that work best for them.
+However, your employees must have individual insurance that meets minimum essential coverage (MEC) under an ICHRA, and they must participate in a group health insurance policy to be eligible for a GCHRA.

 Wellness programs

-Employee wellbeing programs are becoming increasingly common in the workplace as employers seek to address and improve holistic wellbeing.
-However, not every employee wellness plan is designed equally.
+Employee well-being programs are becoming increasingly common in the workplace as employers seek to address and improve holistic well-being.
+But, not all employee wellness plans are equal in design.

-A wellness stipend is an excellent addition to any wellness plan that allows you to reimburse employees for their wellness expenses.
-You can reimburse employees for their gym memberships, fitness and yoga class fees, home exercise equipment, mobile wellness apps, fitness trackers, and more with a wellness stipend.
+A wellness stipend is an excellent addition to any wellness plan.
+With a stipend, you can give employees an allowance for their wellness expenses.
+This can include gym memberships, fitness and yoga class fees, home exercise equipment, mobile wellness apps, fitness trackers, and more.

 This enables your employees to practice well-being at home in their preferred way, regardless of what gyms they decide to attend or which brand of equipment they purchase.